The three pillars of financial inclusion

 How does the Index differ from other indices?

-We have partnered with Cebr to develop a robust measurement framework which uses a unique benchmark based on a proprietary scoring system underpinned by independently-verified, publicly-available data sets and survey data.
+We have collaborated with Cebr to develop a robust measurement framework which uses a unique benchmark based on a proprietary scoring system underpinned by independently-verified, publicly-available data sets and custom survey data.
 By combining public data with polling of general populations and businesses, the report gives a holistic perspective on financial inclusion.

 About the methodology